christinali1017/Algorithm/README.md

 }
 ```

-**Solution**: combine unoverlapping intervals.
+**Solution 2**: combine unoverlapping intervals.
 The total number of result intervals is the min room number.

 Note that in the below solution, when use priorityqueue and modify the value of top elements, we can not just modify it.
 We need to poll, change, offer again.
 Otherwise, simply change the value the priorityqueue will not reajust the order.